Why treating staff members can be problematic

 Maintaining objectivity in this situation can be challenging.
-You may find it awkward to and/or refrain from asking sensitive questions, or the patient might find it difficult to disclose sensitive information to you, so you may miss vital information.
+A doctor may find it awkward to and/or refrain from asking sensitive questions, or the patient might find it difficult to disclose sensitive information to you, so you may miss vital information.

-Taking and/or providing a complete history or full physical examination may be uncomfortable for you or the patient and may lead to you not completing a full assessment.
+Taking and/or providing a complete history or full physical examination may be uncomfortable for the doctor or the patient and may lead to the doctor not completing a full assessment.

-What you know about the staff member outside of the consultation room may also influence your management.
+What a doctor knows about the staff member outside of the consultation room may also influence their management.

-A lack of objectivity may also mean you don’t follow-up on appropriate investigations or referrals, which can result in a missed diagnosis.
+A lack of objectivity may also mean a doctor does not follow-up on appropriate investigations or referrals, which can result in a missed diagnosis.